World Adult Kickball Association

 WAKA recently sanctioned a division in Iraq in support of U.S. troops.

 WAKA has published official rules for its kickball league.
 In 2005, WAKA filed a lawsuit in the U.S. District Court for the Eastern District of Virginia against a rival, DCKickball.
 In the suit, WAKA claims intellectual property to the official rules of kickball, and seeks $356,000 in compensatory and punitive damages.
 The lawsuit was settled on April 15, 2008.

 Founder's Cup

-Every year, this auspicious tournament takes place every year in Las Vegas under the yearly Wakapalooza, the organization's biggest social co-ed League festival.
+Every year, the Founder's Cup tournament takes place in Las Vegas as part of Wakapalooza, the organization's biggest social co-ed League festival.
 Seventy-two teams take part in a three-day event through pool (round robin) and knockout competitions to determine the national champion of kickball.